70 Comments

 Dawn Lester's avatar

-Hi Lucy, I do not give 'advice' as such.
+I do not give 'advice' as such.
 What I can say is that there is no evidence that any 'virus' causes any health issue, including cancer, which of course includes cervical cancer.

 I would add that 'cancer' is not what the mainstream system claims it is.